On average, your neighbors pay $157 a month.

 Los Angeles is world famous for its pleasant, sunny weather, although summer days can be very hot.
 It doesn't rain much here.
 Only 35 days a year, on average, have any measurable rain.
 But, when it rains, be very careful.
 The roads can be slick and Los Angeles drivers are not used to driving in the rain.

 The road situation in Los Angeles is a chronic problem.
-TRIP reports that a whopping 60% of the roads here are in poor condition.
-Another 23% of LA's roads are in mediocre condition.
-These pothole-riddled streets are in part responsible for the $892 a year Los Angles drivers pay for extra vehicle operating costs.
+TRIP reports that 57 percent of the roads are in poor condition.
+Another 22 percent of LA's roads are in mediocre condition.
+These pothole-riddled streets are in part responsible for the $921 a year Los Angles drivers pay for extra vehicle operating costs.
 These costs are a direct result of driving on rough roads that damage cars.
 They waste time and gas because of delays due to congestion.
 Bad roads are also a factor in car accidents.

 If you commute in Los Angeles during rush hour, you probably already know this--driving here can be a challenge.
-TomTom ranked Los Angles as having the worst traffic congestion in the United States.
-An average commuter spends an extra 43 minutes per hour stuck in traffic during rush hour commutes lasting 60 minutes.
-And 164 hours per year.
+TomTom ranks Los Angles 12th for worst traffic congestion in the world.
+An average commuter spends an extra 44 minutes per day stuck in traffic during rush hour commutes lasting 60 minutes.
+And 170 hours per year.
 For commutes longer than 60 minutes even more time is wasted in traffic.

-Moving violations like speeding tickets, at-fault accidents, and drunk driving will add points to your driver's license.
+Moving violations like speeding tickets and accidents will add points to your driver's license.
 And that will give you a bad driving record.
-If this happens, you'll need to get high-risk car insurance for bad drivers.
+If this happens, you may need to get high-risk car insurance.

 The Los Angeles Superior Court website allows you to pay traffic citations and tells drivers how to contest tickets.

-Los Angeles Police arrested 8,217 drivers for driving under the influence (DUI) in 2013.
-That same year there were 2,394 fatality or injury accidents involving alcohol.
+Los Angeles Police arrested 4,635 drivers for driving under the influence (DUI) in 2016.

 Drivers with DUI convictions need to obtain an SR-22 form as proof of insurance.
 To get the lowest rates, get a quote from companies that specialize in Los Angeles DUI insurance.

-Are you looking for cheap car insurance in Los Angeles, CA?
-Discounts are one of the best ways to lower your insurance rates.
+Are you looking for affordable car insurance in Los Angeles, CA?
+Discounts are one of the best ways to lower your rates.
 Below are some of the many auto insurance discounts available to drivers in Los Angeles.
-Get a quote and find out which discounts you qualify for with your current or multiple insurance companies.

 1 We compared rates from three different insurance companies for 30-year-old male and female drivers with a 2010 Honda Accord.
 Our rate profiles have a clean driving record and drive less than 10,000 annual miles.
 Coverage includes state liability minimum of 25/50/10 and 25/50/10 underinsured motorist coverage.
 Policies also include $10,000 personal injury protection and a $500 comprehensive and collision deductible.